TMA examples

 And now we need to create a Telegram Bot so that we can launch Telegram Mini App within the messenger application.

-Setting Up a Bot for the App
+Setting up a bot for the App

-Setup a Bot
+Setup a bot

 Hints